Cardamom Syrup

 If you like this syrup, here are a few others we make and use in our cocktails that you may enjoy:

-Blueberry Syrup: A sous vide syrup made with fresh blueberries, white sugar, gum Arabic powder, citric acid, and water
+Allspice Syrup: A stovetop syrup made with whole allspice berries, white sugar, and water

 Apple Cinnamon Syrup Recipe for Cocktails